La Fortaleza

-During the 1640 reconstruction, the chapel of Santa Catalina, which originally stood outside the walls, was integrated into the structure's walls, resulting in the alternate name Santa Catalina's Castle.

-The structure
+La Fortaleza (English: "the fortress"), officially the Palacio de Santa Catalina ("Saint Catherine's Palace"), is the official residence and workplace of the governor of Puerto Rico.
+Located in the historic quarter of Old San Juan in the capital municipality of San Juan, it has served as the governor’s residence since the 16th century, making it the oldest executive mansion in continuous use in the New World.
+Built as a medieval fortress from 1533 to 1540 by orders of King Charles I of Spain, and remodeled to its present Neoclassical style in 1846 by orders of Governor Rafael Arístegui y Vélez, it was the first fortification erected by the Spanish on San Juan Islet to defend San Juan Bay, the harbor of Old San Juan.
+Alongside El Morro, San Cristóbal, and other forts part of the Walls of Old San Juan, it protected strategically and militarily important Puerto Rico, or La Llave de las Indias (The Key to the Indies), from invasion by competing world powers and harassment by privateers and pirates during the Age of Discovery and Sail.
+It was designated a World Heritage Site in 1983.

+Situated in the western end of San Juan Islet in the Old San Juan historic quarter, La Fortaleza, seat of the executive branch, is about 1 mi from the Capitol of Puerto Rico, seat of the legislative branch, in the center of the Islet in the Puerta de Tierra historic district, and 2 mi from the Supreme Court Building, seat of the judicial branch, in the eastern end of the Islet in Puerta de Tierra.

+Structure

-La Fortaleza was the first defensive fortification built for the city of San Juan and the first of a series of military structures built to protect the city, which included the Fort San Felipe del Morro and the Fort San Cristóbal.
+La Fortaleza was the first defensive fortification built in the historic city of Old San Juan, originally known as Ciudad de Puerto Rico (rich port city), and the first of a series of military structures built to protect the city, which included the San Felipe del Morro Fortress and the San Cristóbal Fortress.
 The construction was authorized by Charles V, Holy Roman Emperor as a defense against attacks from Island Caribs and the European powers of the time.

 Initially, the structure consisted of four walls enclosing an interior patio with a circular tower known as the Homage Tower.
 From the top of the tower, following military tradition, the governor would take fidelity oaths at critical moments to the King and Queen of Spain.
 Later, a second tower named the Austral Tower was constructed.

+During the 1640 reconstruction, a chapel named after Santa Catalina Alejandría originally standing outside the fortification's walls was integrated into the structure's walls, resulting in the alternate name of Palacio de Santa Catalina (Saint Catherine's Palace).

 The complex currently consists of a few attached buildings with formal living quarters on the second floor and private quarters on the third.
 It overlooks the high city walls that front the bay, and within the north perimeter of the house are sheltered gardens and a swimming pool.
+The exterior of the palace has featured white, light blue, and light gray paint.